BrassAmber-Mods/soulbound-armory-0/README.md

 ## to do
+- implement configuration screen;
 - implement skill trees;
 - rewrite the enchantment system;
 - implement the soulbound staff;
 - finish updating to 1.15.2;
-- implement 3-dimensional models for the soulbound weapons
+- implement 3-dimensional textures for the soulbound weapons